Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: Preliminary Study

 \subsubsection{Evaluation Results.}

 In the evaluation, the values for $n$ and $M$ in \cref{sec:metrics} are set to $1000$ and $20,000$, respectively.
 As depicted in Figure~\ref{fig:roc_old_fea}, TPRs and FPRs calculated for each feature under various thresholds are presented as a receiver operating characteristic (ROC)~\cite{zweig1993receiver} curve.
-Additionally, We compute the area under ROC curve (AUC), which reflects the feature's ability to distinguish between homologous and non-homologous functions.
-The AUC values of the features extracted from AST (i.e., \textit{No. AST Nodes}, \textit{AST Node Cluster}, and \textit{AST Seq Fuzzy Hash}) are high, as presented in the image.
-However, when the TPR is high, they generate a big FPR.
+Additionally, we compute the area under the ROC curve (AUC), which reflects the feature's ability to distinguish between homologous and non-homologous functions.
+The AUC values of the features extracted from AST (i.e., \textit{No. AST Nodes}, \textit{AST Node Cluster}, and \textit{AST Fuzzy Hash}) are high, as presented in the Figure~\ref{fig:roc_old_fea}.
+However, when the TPR is high, they generate a high FPR.
 Figure~\ref{fig:fea_time_cost} depicts the time costs associated with similarity calculations for various features.
 Clearly, sequence type features require more time than value type features.
 Nonetheless, their time consumption falls within an acceptable range of magnitudes.
 At least $10^5$ exact calculations can be completed every second.

-We observe in Figure~\ref{fig:roc_old_fea} that at high TPR (0.996), the \textit{No. Callee} feature produces relatively lower FPR (0.111).
-Recalling the objective of the filtering phase, we aim to select features with a low FPR at a very high TPR.
-Features with high AUC do not necessarily meet the our objective.
-For example, the feature \textit{AST Node Cluster} has a higher FPR (0.47) than feature \textit{No. Callee} (FPR = 0.111) under the same TPR (0.996), even feature \textit{AST Node Cluster} has higher AUC (0.978) than feature \textit{No. Callee} (AUC = 0.944).
-In this regard, we propose a new metric $F_{score}$, which indicating high TPR and FPR.
+We observe in Figure~\ref{fig:roc_old_fea} that at high TPR (0.996), the \textit{No. Callee} feature produces a relatively lower FPR (0.111).
+Recalling the requirement of the filtering phase, we aim to select features with a low FPR at a very high TPR.
+Features with high AUC do not necessarily meet our objective.
+For example, the feature \textit{AST Node Cluster} has a higher FPR (0.47) than the feature \textit{No. Callee} (FPR = 0.111) under the same TPR (0.996), even though the feature \textit{AST Node Cluster} has a higher AUC (0.978) than the feature \textit{No. Callee} (AUC = 0.944).
+In this regard, we propose a new metric, $F_{score}$, which indicates a high TPR and a lower FPR.

-For each feature, we calculate the $F_{score}$ and plot the $F_{score}$ curves in Figure~\ref{fig:fscore_old_fea}.
-The Figure~\ref{fig:fscore_old_fea} plots $F_{score}$ curves of various features at various similarity thresholds.
-We can see that the \textit{No. callee} has the best $F_{score}$ (0.90) at threshold 0.94.
-In this case, we summary the development challenges of \textit{No. callee} and the improvement in \cref{sec:prefiltration} by conducting manually analysis.